Great reserves to visit in November

 College Lake, Bucks

 Throughout the late autumn and winter College Lake is home to many overwintering wildfowl.
-The reserve is widely regarded as one of the best places in Buckinghamshire for water birds, and with many hides overlooking the lake, this is a great destination for bird watchers or for families, whatever the weather.
+The reserve is widely regarded as one of the best places in Buckinghamshire for water birds and, with many hides overlooking the lake, this is a great destination for bird watchers.